peersky/Grants-Program/applications/peeramid_labs.md

 **Fit into the Ecosystem:**

-- The project enhances governance mechanisms in Substrate-based blockchains, providing a robust competence identification system for DAOs. **Target Audience:**
+- The project enhances governance mechanisms in Substrate-based blockchains, providing a robust competence identification system for DAOs to assist DOT holders in identifying competent and contributing actors.

+**Target Audience:**

 - Parachain developers, app developers, governance researchers, and DAO participants.